How Do I Apply for a Compact State Nursing License?

 See Where a Career in Nursing Can Take You

-When you’re ready to pursue a meaningful nursing career, Madonna University supports you.
+When you’re ready to pursue a nursing career, Madonna University supports you.
 As a Catholic school, we emphasize our Franciscan values-based education that teaches effective leadership and social responsibility.
-Graduate fully prepared with the necessary skills to pursue a nursing career wherever opportunity leads you.
+Graduate fully prepared to pursue a nursing career wherever opportunity leads you.

-If you already have a non-nursing bachelor’s degree or at least 60 non-nursing college credits, you may be eligible to apply to our Accelerated Bachelor of Science in Nursing (ABSN) program.
-Graduate in as few as 16 months and confidently pursue licensure as a registered nurse.
-Our nursing instructors are committed to supporting your progress, and you’ll have the help of a dedicated admission officer through every step of your application.
+Here, you can graduate in as few as 16 months and pursue licensure as a registered nurse.
+Our nursing instructors are committed to supporting your progress, and you’ll have the help of a dedicated admissions representative through every step of the application process.